sentclose/sentc-docs/docs/guide/e2ee/group.md

 Every group member has access to all group keys and can encrypt or decrypt data for any other group member.
 To encrypt data, the group uses the most current group key.
-To decrypt data, the group automatically retrieves the key that was used to encrypt the data.
+To decrypt data, the group automatically retrieves the key used to encrypt the data.

 :::: tabs#p